auvik/sbtsrc/README.rst

 sbtsrc
 ======

 The missing plugin for sbt.
 Adds the *src* command for creating source directories.
+This optionally includes resource directories and managed directories.

 Installing sbtsrc
 -----------------

-- To install this plugin, either use a local or the global plugin definition (for details about sbt plugins see the `sbt documentation`_):
+- You probably want to install this plugin as a global plugin, but of course you could also go for a local one.
+For details about sbt plugins see the `sbt documentation`_:

+  - Global plugin are defined in a *plugins.sbt* file in the *~/.sbt/plugins/* directory
   - Local plugins are defined in a *plugins.sbt* file in the *project/* folder of your project
-  - Global plugin are defined in a *plugins.sbt* file in the *~/.sbt/plugins/* directory

 - Just add the below lines to your plugin definition, paying attention to the blank line: